reimagined/resolve/docs/testing.md

 ## Testing Sagas

 Use the `.saga` function to add a saga to a test case.
-Use the following interface to describe the test case for a saga:
+Use the following API to describe the test case for a saga:

 ### Chainable Functions